opensearch-project/OpenSearch/README-SECURITY.md

 ### How and where should identity information be captured?
 From external-in perspective suggests that the RestController has access to request headers that could contain this information, and it could be picked up before the request is dispatched.
 This also would be a good point to dispatch to a login workflow if challenge auth is supported.

+There are more scenarios that this inside of OpenSearch, updating TransportService.execute(...) to include a subject seems like the other entry point to system-wide access.

+#### Open Question - how to track the Subject inside of plugin?
+#### Open Question - how to track the Subject inside of extension?
+#### Open Question - how should we determine the granularity of a given internal OpenSearch identity?

 ### How identity information is accessed during a request?
 Looking at the existing [SecurityFilter](https://github.com/opensearch-project/security/blob/main/src/main/java/org/opensearch/security/filter/SecurityFilter.java) implementation of the security plugin, this was the point in time when AuthZ was verifiable, which pertained to the Task filter.

+#### Open Question - For plugins, should this be expected to be added into the thread context?

 ### How and where can identity information be verified that aligns with the existing Task focused security model of the security plugin?
 `SecurityUtils.getSubject().isPermitted(...)` is accessible anywhere within the context of the thread running the request.
 While typically checking AuthZ should be done as soon as possible to eliminate wasted processing time, it means layers of auth can be added.
 E.g. First check that the subject can execute the task by name.
 Then as indexes are being resolved from an index pattern block/filter based on the subjects available view.
 The existing security plugin has a [IndexResolverReplacer](https://github.com/opensearch-project/security/blob/main/src/main/java/org/opensearch/security/resolver/IndexResolverReplacer.java) that emulates OpenSearch's behavior where this _could_ be done inline.